dataloo/font/README.md

-# The dataloo blog font
+# Official dataloo.de blog font
 This is the official dataloo.de blog font.
+It is called: dataloo.

 Download the [latest release](https://github.com/dataloo/font/releases).